davidMcneil/rants/README.md

 The integration test suite requires the `NATS_PATH` environment variable point to the [NATS server executable](https://nats.io/download/nats-io/nats-server/):

     > cargo test

-The `NATS_NO_CAPTURE` environment variable can be set to see the output of the NATS server.
-Useful for debugging.

 The [`env_logger`](https://github.com/sebasmagri/env_logger/) crate is used in integration tests.
 To enable it and run a single test run: